vijays-tikka-masala/was-110-guide/README.md

 You need to know if you're on PPTP or VEIP.
 Check up-n-atom's guide on Discord ([link](https://discord.com/channels/886329492438671420/1162279893388759122/1178570504496496692)).

-If you're on a Bell 3.0gbps plan or above, you're on VEIP.

 ## Applying the Variables

 1. Ensure no issues are coming up with the WAS-110 (see [here](#checking-for-was-110-issues))